QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 newDialog.setCustomData(data);
 ```

-It's also possible to use custom parameters in a dialogs retrieval requests so dialogs can be filtered through custom parameters:
+It's also possible to use custom parameters in a dialog's retrieval requests to filter them custom parameters:

 ```java
 QBRequestGetBuilder requestBuilder = new QBRequestGetBuilder();